Free Kitchen Hacks eBook

 I mean, who doesn’t love a simple yet delicious pesto pasta dish?
 (See also: Mushroom Pesto Pasta!).

-As a busy mom with a preference for elevated cuisine, having a recipe for a showstopping pasta dish that requires just 5 ingredients and 25 minutes to come together is a must!
+As a busy mom who loves bold flavor, having this showstopping vegetarian pasta recipe that requires just 5 ingredients and 20 minutes to come together feels like an entertaining superpower!

 Plus, this vegetarian one-pot pasta dish pairs perfectly with Taittinger Prestige Rosé, a fresh and sophisticated champagne.
 This combination is one of my go-to’s when it comes to elevated entertaining!